ceph/ceph-nvmeof/README.md

 Essentially, it allows to export existing RBD images as NVMe-oF namespaces.
 The [creation and management of RBD images](https://docs.ceph.com/en/latest/rbd/) is not within the scope of this component.

 ## Installation

 ### Requirements

 * Linux-based system with at least 16 GB of available RAM.
 [Fedora 37](https://fedoraproject.org/) is recommended.
-* `moby-engine` (`docker-engine`) (v20.10) and `docker-compose` (v1.29).
-These versions are just indicative.
-* `make` (only needed to launch `docker-compose` commands).
 * SELinux in permissive mode:

   ```bash
   sed -i s/^SELINUX=.*$/SELINUX=permissive/ /etc/selinux/config
   setenforce 0
   ```

+### Dependencies

+* `moby-engine` (`docker-engine`) (v20.10) and `docker-compose` (v1.29).
+These versions are just indicative
+*  `make` (only needed to launch `docker-compose` commands).

 To install these dependencies in Fedora:

 ```bash
 sudo dnf install -y make moby-engine docker-compose
 ```

 Some [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) are required to use `docker` with regular users:

 ```bash
 sudo groupadd docker
 sudo usermod -aG docker $USER
 ```

 ### Steps

-To launch a containerized environment with a Ceph cluster and a NVMe-oF gateway (this is not the [prescribed deployment for production purposes](https://docs.ceph.com/en/quincy/install/#recommended-methods); for testing and development tasks alone):
+To launch a containerized environment with a Ceph cluster and a NVMe-oF gateway (this is not the [prescribed deployment for production purposes](https://docs.ceph.com/en/quincy/install/#recommended-methods), but for testing and development tasks alone):

 1. Get this repo:

     ```bash
     git clone https://github.com/ceph/ceph-nvmeof.git
     cd ceph-nvmeof
     git submodule update --init --recursive
     ```

-1. Configure the environment (basically to allocate huge-pages, which requires entering password):
+1. Configure the environment (basically to allocate huge-pages, which requires entering the user password):

     ```bash
     make setup
     ```

 1. Download the container images:

     ```bash
     make pull
     ```

 1. Deploy the containers locally:

     ```bash
     make up
     ```

 1. Check that the deployment is up and running:

     ```bash
     $ make ps